-Lindsay's production demands more opportunities, something even coordinator Bill Musgrave conceded last week.
+Lindsay, who finished with a career-high 157 yards on the ground, remains the Broncos' best offensive player and a legit candidate for offensive of the rookie of year honors.
+He needs more opportunities, something even coordinator Bill Musgrave conceded last week.
 With the Broncos leading 14-3 in the third, the sticky-fingered defense kept its promise to get Lindsay the ball.
-Safety Justin Simmons caught an airball by Bengals quarterback Jeff Driskel -- Adam Gotsis refused to bite on a play fake and mauled the quarterback -- for an interception.
+Justin Simmons caught an airball by Jeff Driskel -- Adam Gotsis refused to bite on a play fake and mauled the quarterback -- for an interception.
 The defenders raced to the end zone to celebrate, and a fan threw a beer at them in disgust.
 In fairness, it was a better toss than Driskel's.

-Four plays later, quarterback Case Keenum handed the ball to Lindsay.
+Four players later, Case Keenum handed the ball to Lindsay.
 Forget the bread crumbs.
 Just follow the vapor trail into the end zone.
-With left tackle Garett Bolles providing downfield blocking, Lindsay raced untouched 65 yards for his second touchdown.
+With Garett Bolles providing downfield blocking, Lindsay raced untouched 65 yards for his second touchdown.
 Midway through the third quarter, he owned 127 rushing yards on 14 carries with a pair of scores.
-He became the first player in 11 seasons (Fred Taylor, 2007) to post three consecutive games averaging at least seven yards per carry with a minimum of 10 attempts.

 Lindsay's latest burst -- the type that can help his awards campaign -- shoved the Broncos ahead 21-3.
-He built on Sutton's breakthrough moment.
-After sluggish performances following the Demaryius Thomas trade, a deal made to create playing time for the rookie, Sutton provided a reminder of his talent.
+He built on Courtland Sutton's breakthrough moment.
+After sluggish performances following the Demaryius Thomas trade, a deal made to create playing time, Sutton provided a reminder of his talent.
 He raced off the line, perfectly executing a fade route on a 30-yard touchdown from Keenum to inflate Denver's advantage to 14-3.
 Sutton, who had a career day with four receptions for 85 yards, is a work in progress on slants, but remains a weapon on deep balls.

-Keenum was nothing more than a decoy for Lindsay.
+Keenum was nothing more than a decoy for Lindsay, with 151 passing yards deep into the fourth quarter.
 However, he has six touchdowns and one interception over the past five games.

 Sutton's score came after a muffed punt.
 The Broncos equation for winning the past three weeks hardly requires Will Hunting on a chalkboard.
 They take the ball away.
 And take care of it.
 Denver turned the turnovers into 14 points.

 As the Broncos made a statement, it provided balm to the loss of Harris.
 The uneasy scene unfolded with 4:27 remaining in the first quarter.
 Harris made a third down stop.
-As linebacker Todd Davis entered the play to help on the tackle his knee whipped around and hit Harris below his right knee.
+As linebacker Todd Davis entered the play to help on the tackle his knee appeared to whip around and hit Harris below his right knee.

 The Broncos finished off Cincinnati's misery with Bradley Chubb's strip sack with 2:39 remaining in the fourth quarter.
 The win was more stick figures than Picasso.
 But it matters little.
 The Broncos took care of the ball and the Bengals.

-They remain in the playoff hunt with rookies who don't know any better and a running back who is hard-pressed to play any better.
+They remain in the playoff hunt with rookies who don't know any better.